-- If previously undetected archaeological resources are discovered during project activities, the USAFA personnel or contractor responsible for implementing the work will immediately stop work and notify the CRM, who will take steps to minimize impact to the resource. - 2.
-No media or news agencies will be notified of the discovery and all information and details regarding the discovery will be official use only unless deemed releasable by the appropriate UFASA government personel. - 3.
+- 2. No media or news agencies will be notified of the discovery and all information and details regarding the discovery will be official use only unless deemed releasable by the appropriate USAFA government personnel. - 3.
 If the remains are potentially eligible for the NRHP, the CRM will notify the Departmental Consulting Archeologist (DCA) of the NPS, Archeological Assistance Division in writing of the find, pursuant to the requirements of the AHPA (16 U.S.C.
 469). - 4.
-The CRM will notify the CO SHPO and ACHP in writing within 48 hours of the discovery, to solicit their comments (36 CFR 800.13(b)(3)). - 5.
-The stoppage of work is not required by 36 CFR 800.13; however, the CRM is reasonable for avoiding unnecessary impacts to the identified resource(s) and ensuring proper identification and notification procedures are followed. - 6.
+The CRM will notify the CO SHPO and ACHP in writing within 48 hours of the discovery, to solicit their comments (36 CFR 800.13(b) (3)). - 5.
+The stoppage of work is not required by 36 CFR 800.13; however, the CRM is reasonable for avoiding unnecessary impacts to the identified resource(s) and ensuring proper identification and notification procedures arefollowed. - 6.
 Pursuant to the requirements of the AHPA, the CRM may request that the NPS record the information that is in danger of being lost, or may direct that this work be undertaken by a qualified archeologist for USAFA. - 7.
-After notification, the NPS may undertake the recordation of information it feels is significant, and in danger of being lost after notifying USAFA in writing of its decision to do so. - Any archeological investigations carried out by USAFA on such archeological sites will be carried out in consultation with the CO SHPO and under the direct supervision of an archaeologist who meets, at a minimum, the Secretary of Interior's Professional Qualifications Standards (48 FR 44738-9). - USAFA shall provide the CO SHPO and ACHP a copy of the final report detailing the investigations.
+After notification, the NPS may undertake the recordation of information it feels is significant, and in danger of being lost after notifying USAFA in writing of its decision to do so. - 8.
+Any archeological investigations carried out by USAFA on such archeological sites will be carried out in consultation with the CO SHPO and under the direct supervision of an archaeologist who meets, at a minimum, the Secretary of Interior's Professional Qualifications Standards (48 FR44738-9). - 9.
+USAFA shall provide the CO SHPO and ACHP a copy of the final report detailing the investigations.